TheLastGimbus/FreeBuddy/notes/mbb-protocol-wiki.md

 You can check it on [online calculator (where I actually found out about it)](https://www.lammertbies.nl/comm/info/crc-calculation)

 ## Typical behaviour of commands
 > When describing which service and command ids are used, I will write in "`(ServiceID:CommandID)`" format
 >
 > I will later refer to this pair as "command", because it's shorter and clearer

+> I will also describe data in format of TLV args, like `[(arg1byte1, arg1byte2), (arg2byte1), ...]` so it's shorter

-Typically, for one property of headphones (anc mode, battery charge etc) there is some concrete `(ServiceID:CommandID)` command.
-Often is that there are many more bytes in the data that we actually need.
-For example, [battery command](#battery) gives us 13 bytes while only 6 really interest us.
-It is probably because we don't know what rest of them mean - but we often don't need to know 😉
+Typically, for one property of headphones (anc mode, battery charge etc) there is some concrete `(ServiceID:CommandID)` command, but sometimes there are two commands that do almost the same 🤷

+Sometimes, there are more arguments in the data than we actually need - it is probably because we don't know the rest of them - but we often don't need to know 😉

 ### Querying data
 Usually, when you send the same command with empty data bytes, the headphones respond you with that command *with* the bytes - that's what I call that "you can **query** the data" 🚀 - so, if for example, you don't know the battery, just send them an empty battery command, and they will respond 😌